d4v3Malvin/Web-Interface-Bind9/README.md

 # dockerize-bind9-rpz-monitor-backend
-Bind9 RPZ monitor made with node js and docker
+Bind9 RPZ monitor made with
+- vue.js
+- express.js
+- node.js
+- bind9

 ## How to Install

-1. Build the image
-`docker build -t <desired tag> .`

-2. Create the container
-`docker run -d --name <container name> -p 53:53/udp -p 53:53/tcp -p 3000:3000 <image tag>:latest`

-3. seeing the log of bind9 query
-`docker exec -it <container name> tail -f  /var/log/bind/query.log`
+1. Run the script named startup.sh on the linux server (make sure you run it with sudo or as root) `./startup.sh`